vladgonzalezmigal/InternetRouterCplus/writeups/check1.md

 Checkpoint 1 Writeup
 ====================

-My name: [your name here]
+My name: [Vladimir Gonzalez Migal]

-My SUNet ID: [your sunetid here]
+My SUNet ID: [vladgm24]

-I collaborated with: [list sunetids here]
+I collaborated with: []

-I would like to thank/reward these classmates for their help: [list sunetids here]
+I would like to thank/reward these classmates for their help: [siwooahn, moserj]

-This lab took me about [n] hours to do.
-I [did/did not] attend the lab session.
+This lab took me about [7] hours to do.
+I [did] attend the lab session.

-I was surprised by or edified to learn that: [describe]
+I was surprised by or edified to learn that: [I could use a string as a data structure]

 Describe Reassembler structure and design.
-[Describe data structures and approach taken.
-Describe alternative designs considered or tested.
-Describe benefits and weaknesses of your design compared with alternatives -- perhaps in terms of simplicity/complexity, risk of bugs, asymptotic performance, empirical performance, required implementation time and difficulty, and other factors.
-Include any measurements if applicable.]
+I used as string for my data structure.
+I kept an extra binary string to track which bytes had been written and which ones have not.
+I did not finish my implementation.

 Implementation Challenges:
 []

 Remaining Bugs:
-[]
+[not able to pass all tests]

 - Optional: I had unexpected difficulty with: [describe]